ryan-dd/chat-boards/README.md

 # chat-boards

-A simple chat app with imgui
+A simple client-server chat app with imgui.
+An excuse to try out some libraries: imgui, nng, and serialization/deserialization libs.

 ## Build requirements